When you’re invited to a wedding or are getting married yourself, the suit vs. tuxedo challenge emerges.

 Suit Pants vs. Tuxedo Pants

-The difference between tuxedo pants and suit pants is more difficult to immediately spot than with the jacket.
+The difference between tuxedo pants and suit pants is more difficult to spot immediately.

-The biggest difference is not one that is very noticeable when wearing trousers.
-Tuxedo pants have no belt loops.
-You might be wondering how you will hold your pants up!
+But the biggest difference is that tuxedo pants have no belt loops.
+So you might be wondering how you will hold your pants up!

 Dress Shirt vs. Tuxedo Shirt